akamai/akamai-gtm-metrics-exporter/README.md

          - test_target                    # filter on target name (list)
 ```

 This example configuration instructs the collector to retrieve property requests activity from `property_name` `test_property`.
 The property requests can be further filtered by `datacenter`, `dc_nickname` or `target_name`.
 Only the first in priority order will be used.
 Thus, in the example above, datacenter with id 3131 is used.
-To retrieve requests activity for the property across all its datacenteris, omit the filter keys.
+To retrieve requests activity for the property across all its datacenters, omit the filter keys.

 #### Metrics